isa-camss/CAMSS-RDF-Conversor/README.md

 <h2>Notebook setup</h2><br>
 The camssXLS2RDF tool is a code adaptation of the previous Transformation utility (https://github.com/isa-camss/CAMSS-Ontology/blob/master/util/py/README.md).

-Install requirements.txt by opening the cmd.
-Then, type 'cd' and copy paste the 'RDFconversor' filepath in the command line:
+After have cloned the CAMSS-RDF-Conversor repository, install requirements.txt by: opening the cmd, the typing 'cd' and copy-pasting the 'CAMSS-RDF-Conversor' filepath in the command line.

 Example with the user 'WindowsUSER':
-C:\Users\WindowsUSER> cd path_to/RDFconversor
+C:\Users\WindowsUSER> cd path_to/CAMSS-RDF-Conversor

 Finally, type the following command:

-C:\Users\WindowsUSER\path_to\RDFconversor> pip install -r requirements.txt
+C:\Users\WindowsUSER\path_to\CAMSS-RDF-Conversor> pip install -r requirements.txt

 <h2>How can I use this notebook?</h2><br>